taymuur/Bytewise-DataScience/Week 05/5-text-summarization.md

 # Text Summarization Using Python

-## Scraping data without using beatifulsoup
+## Scraping data without using BS4

 ```python
 # Importing the libraries